agilestacks/kubeflow.devops.delivery/content/stacks/_index.md

 ---
 title: Kubeflow
 ---
+# Kubeflow

 Kubeflow has been available via stacks of components.
 At present there is only one stack (for GCP), yet more will come in the near future.

 ## Deployment Prerequisites

-* You should be signed in and have an active project in GCP: https://console.cloud.google.com
+* You should be signed in and have an active project in GCP: <https://console.cloud.google.com>
 * You should have already deployed a GKE cluster

 > Note: there is a separate stack for GKE.
 It can act as an example, please feel free to customize the stack and deploy it: [link](#)

 ## Quick Start